JordanRL/Roster/docs/roster/latest/Roster/App.md

     description
     :   *No description available*

+    **Application->getDefaultCommands Description**

     Gets the default commands that should always be available.

+---

 !!! signature "protected Application->getDefaultHelperSet()"
     **return**